Dublin MetroLink Costs Exceed €360 Million Before a Single Track is Laid

 Background

 The MetroLink is a proposed 19-kilometre underground rail line for Dublin, designed to provide a vital transport link for the capital, including a direct connection to Dublin Airport.
 The project has been in planning for many years and has been beset by delays, rising cost projections, and changes in scope.
-It is considered one of the most significant infrastructure projects in the history of the Irish State.
+First announced in 2005 and relaunched in 2018, a planning decision expected in 2024 was postponed after Transport Infrastructure Ireland (TII) was required to submit additional information, triggering further oral hearings.
+It is considered one of the most significant infrastructure projects in the history of the Irish State, and one of the most troubled.

 Key Developments